dreamcatcher-tech/network/Inbox/2024-10-03 1452 having a parallel branch to main.md

 Until we do that, we can just clobber in the meantime.

 Sorting out conflicts and doing our own handling of differences seems key.

+Currently the hole control branch is being forked into an actor, but it should be forked off from main only.